 “I wore Seabands that go on your wrists so long I had indents.
 I took a multi-approach with using all these plus meds.” ~Nicole J.

 “When I got hungry, I got nauseous.
 I ended up getting some gummies, Wyld brand with Indica.
 I took a 1/4 of the piece at bedtime and it helped.
 If I quit after about two days, I’d start feeling nauseous again.
 It took probably six months for that to go away.
 I didn’t feel woozy or anything.
 My doctor asked if I wanted more Zofran and I said no thanks and explained about the Indica gummies and she said good, better for your organs.
-They made all the difference to me.
-The biggest part was that the dose was small enough to relax me and kept the nausea away, but I didn’t feel any other side effects.”
-Molly C-P.

 No Urge vs. Fighting Purge